 As well as the 16GB of on-board storage, there is also an SD card input on the front of the module.
 This will allow you to load your samples quickly, without the hassle of going to the back of the unit to plug in a USB.
 If you’d prefer to use a USB stick, the two USB ports can be used to load your beats, samples, and setlists.
 Ideal for a more permanent set up.

-Any electrical items in your order may have been designed to work with a 240V circuit, using a United Kingdom G type plug connection.
+Any electrical items in your order may have been designed to work with a 240V circuit, using a United Kingdom G type plug connection or a 220V circuit, using an EU plug connection.
 An adapter or transformer may be required for these items to work properly and safely in your country.
 Some items work with a range of voltages, or have a switchable voltage control built in.
 Please refer to the specific product details for further information.